Skip to main content

 Complex Business LogicSecurity Rule PermissionsFlexible expressions that support complex judgments

-Enterprise-level ApplicationRole Permissions + Basic PermissionsSupports organizational structure with clear permission hierarchy
+Enterprise ApplicationRole-Based Permissions + Basic PermissionsOrganizational structure support, clear permission hierarchy

-Permission Configuration Recommendations
+Permission Configuration Best Practices

-1. Start simple: Begin with basic permissions and gradually upgrade as needed
+1. Start simple: Begin with basic permissions and upgrade gradually as needed.

 Through reasonable permission configuration, you can build a secure yet flexible data access control system that meets various complex business requirements.